PostgreSqlStan/postgresqlstan.github.io/_drafts/2022-03-24-encoding-story.md

    20405 lyrics.csv
 ```

-That's leaves 166 lines that were excluded.
+That leaves 166 lines that were excluded.
 Time to try figure out why.

-### Examine the invalid data
+### Examining the invalid data

 Having identified 5 invalid byte sequences, I extract the problematic lines for a closer look: